sohilamohey/Machine-Learning-Projects/Heart Disease Prediction/Readme.md

 4. trestbps: The person's resting blood pressure (mm Hg on admission to the hospital)
 5. chol: The person's cholesterol measurement in mg/dl
 6. fbs: The person's fasting blood sugar (> 120 mg/dl, 1 = true; 0 = false)
-7. restecg: Resting electrocardiographic measurement (0 = normal, 1 = having ST-T wave abnormality, 2 = showing probable or definite left ventricular hypertrophy by Estes' criteria)
+7. restecg: Resting electrocardiographic measurement (0 = normal, 1 = having ST-T wave abnormality, 2 = showing probable or definite left  entricular hypertrophy by Estes' criteria)
 8. thalach: The person's maximum heart rate achieved
 9. exang: Exercise induced angina (1 = yes; 0 = no)
 10. oldpeak: ST depression induced by exercise relative to rest ('ST' relates to positions on the ECG plot.
 See more here)